 But then there’s a breakthrough.
 After 30 years, earnings are now greater than principal.
 But look at 40 years, and 50.
 The earnings tower over the principal.

 This is the financial flywheel in action.
 Lots of steady plodding.
-Compound interest doing its thing.
+Compounding doing its thing.
 Eventually, momentum.

 Beware the Doom Loop